luidale/starpa/README.rst

 to their length.
 Subsequently, Flaimmper2 is run on each fraction of reads separately and the predicted processing products are filtered by the read count (estimation by Flaimapper-2) exceeding threshold set.
-The filtered predicted processing products are quantified more precisely via bedtools intersect.
+The filtered predicted processing products are quantified more precisely via featureCounts.

 - *cluster*

-Quantified processing products are filtered once again by the read counts (bedtools intersect) exceeding threshold and by relative coverage (average coverage of reads assigned to processing products divided by average coverage of all reads aligned to the positions of processing products).
+Quantified processing products are filtered once again by the read counts (featureCounts) exceeding threshold and by relative coverage (average coverage of reads assigned to processing products divided by average coverage of all reads aligned to the positions of processing products).
 Next, the processing products from all libraries analysed are combined (identifying unique species)